 At Lancaster General Health, we provide specialized brain tumor care right here in our local community.
 We are also connected to the Brain Tumor Center at Penn Medicine, a nationally recognized leader in brain tumor research and treatment.

 We diagnose and treat all types of benign (non-cancerous) and malignant (cancerous) brain tumors.
 We also have expertise treating metastatic cancer within the brain.
 Our specialists work with each patient to develop personalized treatment plans that include advanced medical and surgical options from craniotomy (removal of skull section to access the brain) to minimally invasive procedures.
 We also discuss any clinical trials that may be appropriate.
-Patients in clinical trials receive either the best treatment currently known for their specific cancer, or a new and possibly more effective therapy.

 Types of Brain Tumors